What Are the Leading Causes of Receding Gums?

 Smoking and tobacco use

-Smoking and tobacco use makes it harder for gums to fight off bacterial infections as well as releasing toxins that could damage the gums and teeth directly.
+Smoking and tobacco use make it harder for gums to fight off bacterial infections, as well as releasing toxins that could damage the gums and teeth directly.
 It is encouraged to quit smoking and other forms of tobacco use in order to protect gum health.

 Irregular dental cleanings